camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 Note over BE,FE: Response
 ```

 Note: The interaction between the API Exposure Platform (Authentication Server) and the Entitlement Server is just an illustrative example, not a normative one.
-However, the API Provider (Operator) MUST follow the TS.43 definitions to validate the temporary token and obtain the user identifier (e.g. phone number) from the Entitlement Server.
+The Entitlement Server MUST validate the temporary token when performing a TS.43 operation like GetPhoneNumber, VerifyPhoneNumber, GetSubscriberDeviceInfo or AcquireOperatorToken.

 The above flow example assumes a use case where Consent is not required, such as legitimate interest.
 In this case, the Operator Token is used for 'silent' authentication of the User (i.e. with no User interaction), where the API consumer has already obtained the temporary token from the Entitlement Server using EAP-AKA SIM-based authentication, which is transparent to the User.